Scarpa Maestrale RS

 The RS is constructed with all the materials you expect to see in a modern, high-end backcountry design.
 Every detail on the boot has been attended to, from the carbon fiber-infused shell and Grilamid cuff to the innovative toe buckle and ski/walk lever.
 Both the cuff and lower boot have seen plenty of action and bear the scuffs and scratches to prove it, but their flaws are merely cosmetic.
 Further, the Intuition liner is still supple and has not packed out, and all the pivots, buckles, and straps on the shell are fully intact and are not showing any signs of loosening.
 Finally, the Vibram soles are holding up well, wearing at a reasonable rate without any rubber breaking off or feeling brittle.

-As with my old RS, I ordered a size 28 in the current model and found it fits true (it even has the same 314mm sole length).
+As with my old RS, I ordered a size 28 in the model I tested for this review and found it fits true (it even has the same 314mm sole length.
 Fit and comfort have been issues for me with every ski boot I’ve owned, but the Intuition liners and my practice of punching to increase the width of the toe box have made the RS a very comfortable boot.
 Even without punching, it has one of the wider toe boxes on the market (101mm), and thus accommodates a wide range of foot sizes.
 And as mentioned, the Intuition liner is top-quality, conforms to a range of foot shapes, and does not require a heat mold.
 In comparison with the previous model, the heel cup seems slightly roomier, and the midfoot is marginally slimmer.